youngho-kwon-class/ml-edu-lab/aae/challenges.md

 ## 🎓 Beginner (Undergraduate Level)

-- ✅ Implement a basic AAE on MNIST using fully connected layers.
+- ✅ Review the architecture of AAE and explain the role of each component (encoder, decoder, discriminator).
-- 🔍 Visualize the latent space using PCA or t-SNE.
+- 🔍 Modify the latent space dimension and observe its effect on reconstruction quality.
-- 📊 Compare reconstruction quality with a vanilla autoencoder.
+- 📊 Compare AAE with a vanilla autoencoder in terms of loss and output samples.
+- 🧠 Describe the difference between adversarial loss and reconstruction loss.

 ---

 ## 🧪 Intermediate (Graduate Level)

-- 🧠 Replace the encoder/decoder with convolutional layers.
+- 🧠 Visualize the latent space using t-SNE (already implemented in the notebook).
 - 🔄 Experiment with different prior distributions (e.g., Gaussian, Uniform).
-- 🧪 Modify the adversarial loss function and observe its effect.
+- 🧪 Replace the encoder/decoder with convolutional layers.
 - 📊 Track discriminator accuracy during training and interpret its behavior.

 ---